JAForbes/sum-type/readme.md

 #### Interop with [static-sum-type]

-`sum-type`'s are compatible with [static-sum-type] for free.
+`sum-type`s are compatible with [static-sum-type] for free.
 That means you can pass a `sum-type` you've created into [static-sum-type] functions or within a type definition.

 However, if you want to use a [static-sum-type] in a `sum-type` definition you'll need to convert the type into a [sanctuary-def] `NullaryType` using `T.SST`.